damat-le/gym-simplegrid/README.md

     Get the reward of a given cell.
     """
     if not self.is_in_bounds(x, y):
+        # if the agent tries to exit the grid, it receives a negative reward
         return -1.0
     elif not self.is_free(x, y):
+        # if the agent tries to walk over a wall, it receives a negative reward
         return -1.0
     elif (x, y) == self.goal_xy:
+        # if the agent reaches the goal, it receives a positive reward
         return 1.0
     else:
+        # otherwise, it receives no reward
         return 0.0
 ```

+It is possible to subclass the `SimpleGridEnv` class  and to override this method to define custom rewards.

 ## Notes on rendering